Human research ethics

-NOTE: A new simplified two step ethics submission process will be implemented from 2018: All Ethics Applications are now managed solely at the ethics office located at Mt Helen campus.
+NOTE: Below is the two step ethics submission process.
+All Ethics applications are now managed solely at the ethics office located at Mt Helen Campus.

 One Electronic copy of the complete and authorised application with all supporting documents is to be forwarded to email@example.com

 - Step two: